cs573-21s/02-datavis-7ways/README.md

 ## Technical Achievement
-- **Check data whether has NA value in advance**: To visualize the cars dataset, I met problem when trying to map "MPG" to "y" value because two data in "MPG" attribute have NA value.
+- **Check data whether has NA value in advance**: To visualize the cars dataset with `D3.js` and `P5.js`, I met problem when trying to map "MPG" to "y" value because two data in "MPG" attribute have NA value.
 To solve this problem, I declared a function to check the dataset in advance.
 If data in "MPG" and "Weight" attribute has NA value, I ignored it.
 Since the data type returned by `loadTable()` in P5.js is table object, I spend some time viewing the document and learned to manipulate data table object.
 - **Realize brushing interaction With D3.js**: I made use of `d3.brush()` to enable users to select an area in the chart.
 Coordinate information will be returned after a mouse event invoking.
 Using returned coordinate information, determined which circles are in the area and displayed their detail.

 ### Design Achievements